jplatta/practice_coding/practical_ood_in_ruby/chap_three/code.md

 ## Chapter 3 Code

-### Code from chapter 2.
-Gear class is slighlty modified
+### Gear class is slighlty modified from chapter 2

 #### This code is problematic because
 #### 1. Gear expects a class named Wheel to exist